panva/jose/docs/util/errors/classes/JWTClaimValidationFailed.md

 • **claim**: `string`

-The Claim for which the validation failed.
+Claim or header that failed validation.

 ***